 | Experience Credits

-Core and elective credits must come from approved, credit-scored activities.
-Candidates must complete a minimum of 45 to a maximum of 70 credits from the list of "core" topics (please note that each core credit category has a maximum credit allocation and core credits are allocated in the following order - WMS credits, WEM journal credits and Non-WMS credits) and earn a minimum of 5 to a maximum of 15 credits from the "elective" topics per the above table.
+Core credits come from approved, credit-scored activities.
+Candidates must complete a minimum of 45 to a maximum of 70 credits from the list of "core" topics.
+Each core credit category has a maximum credit allocation (see Core Credits listing under Topics Covered).
+If a FAWM candidate completes multiple lectures with the same core credit category, they are allocated in the following order - WMS credits, WEM journal credits* and Non-WMS credits.

 Additionally, each candidate must document between 20 and 40 experience credits in the Experience Report.
 The report breaks experience into the following categories: